 Hey teaching friends!
 I was thinking about how quickly the fall seems to be going – for me anyway.
 And how the holidays seem to be rushing past!
-I just realized that Halloween is coming in 2 short weeks – ahhhh!
-The good news?
-It is on a Friday this year, so most of sugar highs will be gone by the time Monday rolls around – lol!
+I just realized that Halloween is coming in less than a week – ahhhh!

 In our local area, it seems as though EVERYONE is now having trick or treat in multiple places on different nights.
-I have no less than 6 different locations in my local area where my kids can go to grab some free candy – and that is beyond our local neighborhood!
-While my hubby may be cool with all that stash, I am not sure my waistline will be appreciative of it sitting in the cabinet through Christmas.
+I have no less than 6 different locations in my local area where my kids can go to grab some free candy – and that is just within our local community!
+While my hubby may be cool with all that stash, I am not sure my waistline will be appreciative of it sitting in the cabinet through Christmas. 🙂

 Perhaps some of your classroom parents feel the same and I have a fun solution for the week AFTER Halloween!
 The Great Candy Comparison!